1961 - PRESENT

-Founded in 1961, H&E Equipment Services is Baton Rouge-born and Baton Rouge-proud.
-More than 50 years later, it operates as one of the largest integrated equipment companies in the nation with locations across the US.
+Founded in 1961, H&E Equipment Services is Baton Rouge-born.
+More than 60 years later, it still maintains its corporate headquarters in Louisiana’s capital city and now operates as one of the largest equipment companies in the nation with locations across the U.S.

 Head & Engquist is established when manufacturer's sales representative Tom Engquist and Houston equipment distributor Frank Head recognize a growth trend along the Mississippi River and opportunities developing in the earthmoving and construction equipment business.

 The company's reputation for offering quality equipment and personalized customer service draws the attention of Southwest Growth Pool, who purchases the company and retains the services of Tom Engquist to manage the business.

 Southwest Growth Pool liquidates and sells to Tom Engquist and minority partner Bob Kennedy.

 Head & Engquist expands into the growing New Orleans market with a new branch in Kenner, LA.

 Head & Engquist merges with and later purchases Grove crane distributor South Texas Equipment.
 New branches open in Shreveport, LA; Lake Charles, LA; and Beaumont, TX.